pivotal/docs-tap/app-live-view/install.hbs.md

          [Install Application Live View connector](#install-alv-connector).

     Deactivate TLS
-    : To deactivate TLS for Application Live View back end:

-      By default, Tanzu Application Platform installs and uses a self-signed CA as its ingress issuer for all components.
+    : By default, Tanzu Application Platform installs and uses a self-signed CA as its ingress issuer for all components.
       If you don't specify the `ingress_issuer` in `tap-values.yaml`, the `ingress_issuer` key consumes the value `shared.ingress_issuer` from `tap-values.yaml`.